-As pharmaceutical companies evolve to a patient-centric healthcare model, they cannot ignore social networks, which provide an important source of patient opinion
+As pharmaceutical companies evolve to a patient-centric healthcare model, they cannot ignore social networks, which provide an important source of patient opinion.

 Social networks highlight the shift to patient-centric healthcare

 The established product-focused healthcare business model is evolving into a patient-centric model.
 To alleviate the cost and care burden we are seeing healthcare move towards consolidated models of end-to-end care that emphasize disease management and wellness.
-Within this evolution, patients have greater concern for their wellness, are seeking convenient care options and have the desire to take more responsibility for their health.
+Within this evolution, patients have greater concern for their wellness, are seeking convenient care options, and have the desire to take more responsibility for their health.
 “Patient-empowered social networks” act as a mechanism for patients to express these needs and provide a critical source of real-time patient insights.

 A range of patient-empowered social networks have already formed, all of which possess rich valuable information.
 Some patient-empowered social networks such as patientslikeme.com connect over 100,000 patients who can share symptoms and treatments, while others such as diabeticconnect.com or rareshare.org (for orphan diseases) are smaller and focus on specific disease areas.
-Common demands from patients using these health-related social networks include access to the best medications, knowledge of the latest trial data and real-time adverse events reporting.
+Common demands from patients using these health-related social networks include access to the best medications, knowledge of the latest trial data, and real-time adverse events reporting.

-From pharmacautical companies, the development of patient-empowered social networks demands a balancing act.
+From pharmaceutical companies, the development of patient-empowered social networks demands a balancing act.
 They must realise the benefits of patient-empowered social networks and at the same time mitigate the risks to their brands from unregulated data.

 Balancing the benefits and risks of health-related social networks